jimsynz/Muninator/README.markdown

 I had been lamenting the lack of visibility of what's going on inside my rails app without going overboard with products like [New Relic's RPM](http://newrelic.com), so I decided to write a rails plugin that turns your Rails application into a munin-node by implementing the protocol that Munin uses.
 This, like Munin's protocol itself, was trivially easy.

 It's my pleasure to present [Muninator](http://github.com/jamesotron/Muninator).
-I have it running for this site, and you're free to [take a look](http://mashd.cc/munin/index.html).
+I have it running for [my site](http://mashd.cc/), and you're free to [take a look](http://mashd.cc/munin/index.html).
 As you can tell from my graphs, this site doesn't exactly get a lot of traffic, but I think you get the idea.

 ![Controller post Hits](http://mashd.cc/munin/mashd.cc-posts_hits-day.png)